 Step 1: Place the Naan Bread on a Plate

-Put naan bread on a plate suitable for heating in the microwave.
+Put naan bread on a microwave safe plate.
 If you have multiple pieces, our advice would be to heat them separately instead of putting them on top of each other.

 This way, each piece will heat up evenly and retain its texture on all parts.
 If you put them on top of each other, the middle part could remain mushy very easily.